bwindels/impunity/README.md

  * subpath::filename::test_a ... ok
 ```

 `impunity` looks for an exported function called `tests` (you can choose another name to look for with the `--symbol ...` flag).

-The `//#ifdef TESTS`, `//#endif` block is optional, to make it easy to remove the tests in production builds using a C pre-processor.
+To remove the tests from a production build, [Rollup](https://rollupjs.org/) does a good job of removing unused code automatically during bundling.